bhenndricks/23cfeatures/intro/intro.md

+Introduction:
+Welcome to the Oracle Live Labs: Database Management Series!
+This comprehensive series of labs will provide you with hands-on experience and practical knowledge in setting up and managing a robust database environment in Oracle.
+Throughout the labs, you will learn about various essential concepts, including user creation, table setup, schema-level privileges, and the innovative lock-free reservations feature.

 Lab Description:
 Lab 1 consists of three tasks.
 In Task 1, you will create two users using SQL commands.
 Task 2 involves creating two tables under a schema.
 The first table is a normal table, while the second table utilizes lock-free reservations for a specific column.
 Finally, in Task 3, you will insert rows of data into each table.